Web links, documents and free of charge tools

-Based on observations in different countries and many situations (Oldham UK air exposure distribution is well represented by the lognormal distribution.
-In the tails of the exposure distribution (<5% or >95%) the lognormal shape may not dustiness for airborn solids, the atmospheric pressure for a gas or the saturation
+Based on observations in different countries and many situations (Oldham UK a workplace air exposure distribution is well represented by the lognormal distribution, In the tails of the exposure distribution (<5% or >95%) the (log)normal shape dustiness for airborn solids, the atmospheric pressure for a gas or the saturation